Clint Eastwood starred in the classic spaghetti Western, The Good, the Bad and the Ugly.

 San Jose has one of the best coaching staffs in the NHL.
 The team has a stronger identity than at any time in its past and plays to its strengths well.

 The biggest problem that the San Jose Sharks face is the same one they have been facing for a while.
-They are in the division with the Los Angeles Kings, who have proved to be better two years in a row.
+They are in the division with the Los Angeles Kings, who have proven to be better two years in a row.

 Tyler Kennedy is a much better offensive threat than T.J.
 Galiardi was, and that upgrade is more important than the lost defensive prowess of that personnel change.
 But losing Scott Gomez and Tim Kennedy hurts the team's depth at the position.